 Tax Deferred Exchanges

 There are many questions asked in regards to 1031 exchanges, a DACA recipient may wonder if their legal status permits the use of section 1031, and the answer is yes.
 As long as a Dreamer pays their federal taxes as required, they may exchange like-kind property using a 1031 exchange.
 The benefits to a like-kind exchange are open to various individuals and organizations, and properties both in the United States and internationally.
-Keep in mind that for two properties to remain “like-kind,” they both must be domestic, or both be outside of the United States.
+Keep in mind that for two properties to remain “like-kind,” they both must be domestic.
 This creates several new opportunities for Dreamers to begin growing their wealth and their businesses.